Get CMS Access

 Keeping this information current helps support collaboration, accountability, and future website updates and migrations.

-Web Team & Content Ownership
+Web Team & Content Responsibilities

 Each department or area with webpages on lbcc.edu is responsible for identifying who manages and maintains its web content.
 Content owners and their designated web teams are accountable for the pages they oversee.
 Web teams must be designated and approved by the appropriate Dean or Vice President.

-• Updating assigned page content using the CMS
+• Updating assigned pages using the CMS

 Why This Matters